pluginkollektiv/statify/readme.txt

 ## Changelog ##
 You can find the full changelog in [our GitHub repository](https://github.com/pluginkollektiv/statify/blob/master/CHANGELOG.md).

+### 2.0.1
+* Fixed an issue that prevented loading dashboard widgets on region-specific locales
+* Restored automatic scrolling to the latest data point in the dashboard widget

 ### 2.0.0
 * JavaScript tracking now uses WP REST API instead of AJAX
 * Integrated additional dashboards from _Extended Evaluation for Statify_